 Dental plaque is a naturally occurring bacteria that grows within the mouth, but if not removed can lead to gum disease (periodontal disease) developing around the implant and causing the implant to become loose and fail.

 If you have lost teeth due to severe periodontal disease, the implant is less likely to be successful, and you will need to have excellent cleaning habits before being considered for an implant.

 Smoking reduces healing and therefore reduces the success of an implant.

-Poor dental attendance may also lead to a failure of an implant.
+Poor dental attendance may also lead to the failure of an implant.

 History of the implant

-Archaeological evidence suggest that even as long as 4000 years ago, humans attempted replacing missing teeth.
+Archaeological evidence suggests that even as long as 4000 years ago, humans attempted replacing missing teeth.

 Remains from ancient China have bamboo pegs tapped into the bone.

 More recently in Egypt 2000 year old remains show pegs, this time of metal, with some Egyptian mummies having teeth made of ivory, or transplanted human teeth.

 Titanium, which forms the basis of implants today was first assessed in relation to bone growth by Bothe, Beaton and Davenport in 1940.